 The group provides a vital service to local people who have experienced, or are currently experiencing, a range of challenging circumstances in their lives.
 A peer support network and a safe environment for vulnerable people to meet and work together on therapeutic group activities is also provided on a weekly basis.
 Many of the group’s attendees are mixing with others for the first time in many months following episodes of depression.
 The group also caters for people of all ages and engages them in different ways.

 One such person who has benefited greatly from the group is Rachel.
 Here’s her story…

-“I moved to Stockport four years ago to look after my mother and father-in-law, the first year or so I had a job with the Department of Work and Pensions but my father-in-law took ill and sadly passed away and my husband and I took on looking after his disabled mother full time as she requires 24/7 care.
+“I moved to Stockport four years ago to look after my mother and father-in-law.
+The first year or so I had a job with the Department of Work and Pensions, but my father-in-law took ill and sadly passed away.
+My husband and I took on looking after his disabled mother full-time as she requires 24/7 care.

 “There are a lot of people helping us behind the scenes and each and every one of them helps us grow in confidence and skill.”